introduction-field-manual/introduction-field-manual.github.io/pages/01-background.md

   </tr>
 </tbody>
 </table>
-*ROVs can collect biological and geological samples, but the focus of the manual in this package is on imagery.
+<sup>*</sup>ROVs can collect biological and geological samples, but the focus of the manual in this package is on imagery.

 **Table 3:** Advantages of prioritised benthic sampling platforms.
 <style type="text/css">